New Ramsey Multiplicity Bounds and Search Heuristics: Lower bounds and stability through flag algebras

 \begin{lemma} Let $(m, (\tau_i), (\mQ^{(i)}) )$ be a certificate of $\lambda(\mG)$.
 If $H \in \mG_m$ is not sharp, then for any sequence $(G_n)_{n \in \NN}$ of graphs in $\mH$ of increasing order that satisfies $\lim_{n \to \infty} \lambda(G_n) = \lambda(\mG)$ we have $d(H, G_n) = o(1)$. \end{lemma}

 Sharp graphs therefore usually give a good indication of which graphs can occur as subgraphs in an extremal sequence and have in the past been used to find novel constructions. \begin{example} Briefly returning to our toy example of $c_3$, we had a certificate with $m = 3$ in which all graphs were sharp, indicating that there might be (and in fact are) extremal sequnces for $c_3$ containing any subgraph of order $3$ with positive density. \end{example} If a certificate $(m, (\tau_i), (\mQ^{(i)}) )$ is sufficiently large in relation to our believed extremal construction $C$, say $m \geq |V(C)| + 1$, and stability is believed to hold, then establishing it is often a reasonably straight-forward matter of verifying that the only sharp graphs are those that occur with positive density in the blow-up sequence of $C$ and then invoking the Induced Removal Lemma.
 This is often far beyond the realm of being computationally feasible, so we need a way to establish the structure of a construction $C$ using only graphs of order $m$, where $m$ is preferably as small as possible.
 This was already done implicitly in~\cite{PikhurkoVaughan_2013} and the same ideas can also be found in~\cite{PikhurkoEtAl2019}, where some sufficient requirements are part of the general criteria stated there.
 We find it helpful though to state the exact requirements separately from the statements used to establish the stability result, as this is the place were the most can be achieved using ad-hoc arguments invoking the structure of $C$.
-This motivates the following definition. \begin{definition} A graph $T$ is an \emph{$\ell$-reconstructor} of a given graph $C$ if for any graph $G$ satisfying \begin{itemize} \itemsep{0em} \item[(i)] for any $S \subseteq V(G)$, $|S| \leq \ell$ there exists a strong homomorphism $\psi: G[S] \to C$, \item[(ii)] $T$ is an induced subgraph of $G$, that is there exists $S \subseteq V(G)$ such that $G[S] \cong T$, \end{itemize} there must exist a strong homomorphism $\psi: G \to C$. \end{definition}
+This motivates the following definition. \begin{definition} A graph $T$ is an \emph{$\ell$-reconstructor} of a given graph $C$ if there exists a strong homomorphism from $G$ to $C$ for any graph $G$ satisfying the following: \begin{itemize} \itemsep{0em} \item[(i)] $T$ is an induced subgraph of $G$, that is there exists $S \subseteq V(G)$ such that $G[S] \cong T$. \item[(ii)] For any $S \subseteq V(G)$, $|S| \leq \ell$ there exists a strong homomorphism from $G[S]$ to $C$. \end{itemize} \end{definition}